How to Train Your Dragon (2010 film): Plot

-In his final exam, Hiccup faces a captive Monstrous Nightmare dragon and tries to subdue him to prove that dragons can be peaceful.
-When Stoick inadvertently angers the dragon into attacking, Toothless escapes the cove to protect Hiccup but is captured by the Vikings.
-After Hiccup accidentally reveals that Toothless knows the location of the dragons' nest, Stoick ignores his son's warnings about the Red Death and disowns him, setting off for the nest with Toothless chained to the lead ship as a guide.
-Hiccup is devastated, but Astrid prompts him to realize that he spared Toothless out of compassion, not weakness.
-Regaining his confidence, Hiccup shows Astrid and their friends how to befriend the training dragons, and they set out after Toothless.
+In his final exam, Hiccup faces a captive Monstrous Nightmare and tries to subdue it to prove that dragons can be peaceful.
+When Stoick unintentionally enrages the dragon into attacking, Toothless arrives to protect Hiccup but is captured.
+Enraged, Stoick confronts Hiccup until he inadvertently tells him the location of the Dragon's Nest.
+Thinking Hiccup betrayed the village, Stoick rashly disowns his son for befriending a dragon and prepares the fleet using Toothless as a guide to search and destroy the nest.
+Astrid prompts Hiccup to realize he spared Toothless out of compassion, not weakness.
+Regaining his confidence, Hiccup shows his friends how to befriend the training dragons, and they set out after their tribesmen.